patrickbucher/docs/clean-agile/clean-agile.md

 ## History of Agile

-The basic idea of Agile—working with small, intermediate goals and measuring the process—might be as old as civilization.
+The basic idea of Agile—working with small, intermediate goals and measuring the progress—might be as old as civilization.
 Agile practices might also have been used in the early days of software development.
 However, the idea of _Scientific Management_, which is based on Taylorism, with its top-down approach and heavy planning, was prevalent in many industries at that time, conflicting with the